 There have been cases reported in the media here were women committed adultery and the family knowing that they could not harm her here have returned to the country they came from where she could be stoned to death for that adultery.
 If this situation happened here in California could the family still kill this child or send her back to their home village where she would be killed?
 I think this is possible.
 Should our system protect her?
 Absolutely.
 Can we guarantee this?
 Maybe not.

 This is a case where the therapist will need to consult with an attorney and then may elect to talk with the Child Protective Services or not depending on their belief that the system could protect this client, that and their sense of right and wrong.
 This is one reason that “informed consent” is so important.
-This client and all clients should be told upfront what will and will not be reportable.
+This client and all clients should be told upfront about what will and will not be reportable.
 In practice, this means trying to guess what things the client will want to talk about and doing the informed part, having long documents explaining informed consent, or having to stop if things are getting into an area that may be a problem and explain this as it applies to that client.

 What if this therapist is practicing in a country where killing women who lost their virginity before marriage is an accepted practice?
 I think that American notions of ethical behavior may not apply well when a professional tries to practice western style therapy in a place that does not uphold western values.